 What are some HSA financial planning strategies?

+Maximizing Compounding.
 Some people are using HSAs as a stealth IRA by collecting receipts for medical expenses, but not taking distributions from the HSA until much later in life so that they can maximize the period of time for tax-free compounding.
 There’s no time limit on the lookback for qualified medical expenses, so good record-keeping goes a long way here.

+Funding Retirement with an HSA.
 If you’re over 65, you can roll HSA balances into a regular IRA, but at that point distributions from the IRA would be taxable and balances are subject to required minimum distributions (RMDs) after 70.5.
 On the other hand, there’s always the risk that Congress changes its mind on the HSAs, so some would advocate for using HSA balances sooner rather than later.

-Some people may want to consider the impact of an HSA when they are evaluating their health insurance options.
+Evaluating Health Insurance Plans.
+While choosing the right health care plan for your family should be the main priority, and you wouldn't want to take an inferior health plan just to save money on taxes, some people may want to consider the impact of an HSA when they are evaluating their health insurance options.
 The benefit of the $6,900 deduction to a family may outweigh the additional annual costs of the HDHP, versus having no HSA deduction with the cheaper non-HDHP.
 The key is to work with your CPA to evaluate the true after-tax costs.

 How should I choose an HSA?